 Jan-Christoph Kassing

-I have been a research assistant and PhD student in the Research Group “Programming Languages and Verification” headed by Professor Jürgen Giesl since October 2022 and one of the main developers of the Automated Program Verification Environment (AProVE) tool.
+I have been a research assistant and PhD student in the Research Group “Programming Languages and Verification” headed by Professor Jürgen Giesl since October 2022 and I am one of the main developers of the Automated Program Verification Environment (AProVE) tool.
 Moreover, I am part of the interdisciplinary Research Training Group UnRAVeL.

 AProVE: AProVE is a system for automated termination and complexity proofs of term rewrite systems (TRSs) and several variations of TRSs.
 Moreover, AProVE also handles several other formalisms, e.g., imperative programs (Java Bytecode and C / LLVM), functional programs (Haskell 98), and logic programs (Prolog).
 The power of AProVE is demonstrated in the annual International Competition of Termination Tools and the International Competition on Software Verification.
 AProVE also won two Kurt Gödel medals at VSL 2014.